 - 1. Identify and analyze the major cause of firefighter deaths in the line of duty related to health, fitness, wellness and vehicle operations.
 (FSC 225) - 2.
 Prescribe safety procedures for personnel operating in the fire ground.
 (FSC 236) - 3.
 Define and use basic terms and concepts associated with the chemistry and dynamics of fire.
 (FSC 210) - 4.
 Direct firefighting operations to achieve maximum property conservation.
 (FSC 238) - 5.
 Lead functions and processes as the emergency scene commander.
 (FSC 239) - 6.
 Incorporate and manage cost containment, budgeting, data analysis, personnel evaluation, community planning, and departmental and public organization.
-(FSC 240) - 7.
-Determine factors and principles related to fire resistance, building codes and fire suppression issues.
+(FSC 240) - Determine factors and principles related to fire resistance, building codes and fire suppression issues.
 (FSC 241)

-Fitness Trainer/Instructor Certificate
+Fitness Trainer/Instructor Certificate ∞

 The Fitness Trainer/ Instructor certificate provides students with a cross-disciplinary foundation in the fields of exercise science, sports nutrition, wellness and first aid as applied to personal training and group fitness programming and instruction.
 It is an ideal path for students needing ACE exam review preparation, for those planning to pursue a bachelor's degree in a similar area of study, or for current professionals seeking to update and enhance their knowledge and skills.
-Credit Hours Required: 18 Gainful Employment Data: View

-- BIO 160 Introduction to Human Anatomy and Physiology Credits: 4 Note: BIO 160 or higher level Anatomy & Physiology course. - PHE 152 Personal Health and Wellness Credits: 3 - PHE 153 First Aid/CPR/AED and Safety Credits: 2 - PHE 157 Nutrition for Health, Fitness and Sport Credits: 3 - PHE 251 Integrated and Applied Exercise Sciences Credits: 3 - PHE 252 ACE Personal Trainer Preparation Credits: 3
+- PHE 100M Foundations of Mind-Body Exercise Credits: 1 - PHE 130H Weight Management Credits: 3 - PHE 152 Personal Health and Wellness Credits: 3 - PHE 157 Performance Nutrition Credits: 3 - PHE 251 Integrated and Applied Exercise Sciences Credits: 3 - PHE 252 ACE Personal Trainer Preparation Credits: 3